 Selected Credit: International feature film starring Keira Knightley.

-Role: Supporting role within an ensemble cast.
+Role: Howie Stein supporting role within an ensemble cast.

 Performance Note: Continued collaboration within a major Hollywood production environment, demonstrating adaptability to stylized direction and fast-paced, multi-camera setups.